Pacific Island Labourers Act 1901

 The Pacific Island Labourers Act 1901 (Cth) was an Act of the Parliament of Australia which was designed to facilitate the mass deportation of Pacific Islanders, or "Kanakas", working in Australia, especially in the Queensland sugar industry.
 Along with the Immigration Restriction Act 1901, enacted six days later, it formed an important part of the White Australia policy.
-In 1901, there were approximately 10,000 Pacific Islanders working in Australia, most in the sugar cane industry in Queensland and northern New South Wales, many working as indentured labourers.
+In 1901, there were approximately 10,000 Pacific Islanders working in Australia, most in the sugar cane industry in Queensland and northern New South Wales, many working as indentured labourers or slaves, even with slavery being prohibited in Australia and the rest of the British Empire through the Slavery Abolition Act 1833.
 The Act ultimately resulted in the deportation of approximately 7,500 Pacific Islanders.

 Background

-Beginning in the 1860s, tens of thousands of Pacific Islanders were brought to Australia as low-paid labourers.
+Beginning in the 1860s, tens of thousands of Pacific Islanders were brought to Australia as unpaid or low-paid labourers.
 By the early 1890s, 46,000 labourers had arrived in Queensland, and up to 62,000 such labourers arrived in all.
 Many of these people had been forcibly removed from their homes, in a process called "blackbirding", by which Islanders were either kidnapped or deceived into traveling to Australia.
 They were brought in to meet the growing need for cheap labour in the sugar industry, since white labour was scarce and expensive.
 The majority of such labourers were employed under indentured labour arrangements, whereby they received either no pay or extremely small amounts of pay.
 By 1880, Queensland legislation prevented Pacific Islanders from working in higher paid jobs in sugar mills and other industrial areas, and limited them to manual agricultural labour.